VOL. 22 NO. 49 9TH NOVEMBER 2014

 SACRAMENTAL PREPARATION – evening classes are provided in the Parochial Hall, for children who are not being prepared in their school.
 Parents should attend to enroll their children: First Confession and First Holy Communion class continues on this Tuesday at 6.00pm, class ends at 7.00pm; Confirmation students begin on Thursday 27th November at 6.00pm, class ends at 7.00pm.
 Enquiries to Noeleen 078 7949 8131

 - VINCENT DE PAUL CHRISTMAS CARDS – once again the Christmas season looms closer and our traditional practice of sending Christmas cards to loved ones and friends is nearly upon us.
 SVP Christmas cards will be available to purchase in the porch of the Church after each weekend Mass for the next 3 to 4 weeks or by contacting one of the members.
 The price is £3.50 per pack and we thank you for your support once again in raising funds for needy families in our community at this time of year.

 BEREAVEMENT SUPPORT – we can be contacted on 074 5698 9458.
 Our members are Regiena Babu, Eileen Brogan, Eithne Daly, Maire Devine, Brenda McMeekin, David McMeekin, Celine Molloy, Joan Rogan and Lucy Traynor.

-DECEASED – We pray for the repose of the soul of Ramon Albarico, the father of a parishioner, who died recently and for Gerry Keane whose month’s mind occurs this weekend.
-We also remember all those whose anniversaries occur at this time of year especially:
+DECEASED – We pray for Stella Keane, whose month’s mind occurs this weekend.
+We also remember all those whose anniversaries occur at this time of year especially;

 Many thanks to all who contributed so generously to the collections.